 Museum in Your Classroom!

 If you can’t make it to the Brick Store Museum, bring the Museum to your classroom!
 A Museum educator will arrive with artifacts and histories that supplement your curriculum.
+We also offer virtual lectures on a variety of topics.

 Note: The Museum’s newest student program for 2nd Graders, “Museum in the Classroom,” offers a classroom visit by a museum educator on a scheduled basis.